PayString/rfcs/src/spec/payid-easy-checkout.md

 Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.

-E-commerce merchants SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.
+Payment receivers SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.

 The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URL.